Online Generation of Collision-Free Trajectories in Dynamic Environments

-\end{frame} The jerk function for $i$-th robot's joint is given as Since the following holds (see \eqref{eq_kin_constraints}): we can pick $c_i$ from such range and then compute $t_{f_i}$ from \eqref{eq_c_relation} by solving the cubic equation (either numerically or exactly using Cardano's formula).
-Then, for each positive real solution $t_{f_i}$, \eqref{eq_b_formula} provides $b_i$, and finally \eqref{eq_a_formula} yields $a_i$.
+Initial boundary conditions at $t_0=0$ are: which are known from the previous spline, thus they immediately yield coefficients $\phi_i^{_{(2)}}$, $\phi_i^{_{(1)}}$, and $\phi_i^{_{(0)}}$.
+Combining final boundary conditions at $t=t_{f_i}$ the following can be obtained: where the final boundary conditions are expressed as: The jerk function for $i$-th robot's joint is given as Since the following holds (see \eqref{eq_kin_constraints}): we can pick $\phi_i^{_{(3)}}$ from such range and then compute $t_{f_i}$ from \eqref{eq_c_relation} by solving the cubic equation (either numerically or exactly using Cardano's formula).
+Then, for each positive real solution $t_{f_i}$, \eqref{eq_b_formula} provides $\phi_i^{_{(4)}}$, and finally \eqref{eq_a_formula} yields $\phi_i^{_{(5)}}$.